 I love the pool, my wife love the pool, and my daughter really enjoyes the pool and the jacuzzi for kids.

 Garden of Dreams Boutique Hotel has an outdoor swimming pool, garden, a shared lounge and terrace in Ajijic.
-With free WiFi, this 3-star hotel offers a 24-hour front desk and a concierge service.
+This 3-star hotel offers a bar.
+The hotel also features free WiFi and free private parking....

 Brian Richard